AbsaOSS/inception/src/inception-angular/README.md

-To build and run the ngx-inception Angular library project and demo project execute the following steps:
+To build and run the @absaoss/ngx-inception Angular library project and demo project execute the following steps:

-ng build ngx-inception
+ng build

 ng serve --host 0.0.0.0